g0rd/FirstAssignment/README.md

-This is the second assignment for Data Visualization class 2015. \n It includes css style sheet and javascript code for a personal website for me. \n
+This is the second assignment for Data Visualization class 2015.

+It includes css style sheet and javascript code for a personal website for me.

-Author: Rutwij Devashrayee \n
+Author: Rutwij Devashrayee

 Instructor (s): Susan E. McGregor, Joanna S. Kao